clarkfitzg/clarkfitzg.github.io/_posts/2017-10-31-3-billion-rows-with-R.md

 # Main stream processing
 ############################################################
+# The variable queue below is a FIFO that changes dimensions
+# as it reads data and processes groups

 # NOT stdin()
 stream_in = file("stdin")
 open(stream_in)
 stream_out = stdout()

-# Initialize the queue, a group of rows waiting to be processed
+# Initialize the queue, a group of rows waiting to be processed.
 queue = read.table(stream_in, nrows = CHUNKSIZE, colClasses = colClasses
     , col.names = col.names, na.strings = "\\N")